dbernheisel/dbernheisel.github.io/src/pages/blog/liveview-multi-step-form/index.md

 end
 ```

+<a name="clientside"></a>

 ## Getting the user's timezone with `phx-hook`

-We can estimate what the user's timezone is by asking the browser. **NOTE** I
+We can estimate what the user's timezone is by asking the browser. **NOTE** _I
-don't recommend you do what I'm doing here.
-This is a placeholder until I can
-spend more time with it.
-Use it as a learning exercise!
+don't recommend you use this as your only source of user timezone._ Use this as
+an example for how to get JavaScript-sourced input

 Let's get the timezone.
 We'll need some JavaScript.